Law and liberty coevolve.

 The Jurlandia Institute presents two versions of the Constitution of Jurlandia in English.
 The first, this one, presents the Constitution as a single document with no hotlinks.
 The second presents the “discussion version” of the Constitution in five parts, corresponding to its five chapters, with hotlinks to the Explanatory Essay and to related essays and other internet-mediated materials.

-The "first draft" was written around January 20-25, 1991, based on over a month of research, including meetings led by President Vytautas Landsbergis of Lithuania.
+The “first draft” was written around January 20-25, 1991, based on extensive research, including numerous meetings led by President Vytautas Landsbergis of Lithuania.
 It has changed little since.

 It has been translated into Lithuanian, Russian, and Armenian.